Transfer learning with affine model transformation: Transfer Learning via Transformation Function

-For simplicity, we denote the transformation functions as $\phi_{f_s}(\cdot) = \phi(\cdot, f_s(x))$ and $\psi_{f_s}(\cdot) = \psi(\cdot, f_s(x))$.
-To derive the optimal class of $\phi$ and $\psi$, we make the following assumptions: \begin{assumption}[Differentiability] The data transformation function $\phi$ is differentiable with respect to the first argument. \end{assumption} \begin{assumption}[Invetribility] The model transformation function $\psi$ is invertible with respect to the first argument, i.e., its inverse $\psi_{f_s}^{-1}$ exists. \end{assumption} \begin{assumption}[Consistency] For any distribution on the target domain $p_t(x,y)$, and for all $x \in \mathcal{X}$,
+From the above observation, we make three assumptions to derive the optimal form of $\psi$ and $\phi$: \begin{assumption}[Differentiability] The data transformation function $\phi$ is differentiable with respect to the first argument. \end{assumption} \begin{assumption}[Invertibility] The model transformation function $\psi$ is invertible with respect to the first argument, i.e., its inverse $\psi_{f_s}^{-1}$ exists. \end{assumption} \begin{assumption}[Consistency] For any distribution on the target domain $p_t(\bmx,y)$, and for all $\bmx \in \mathcal{X}$,

-where $g^*(x)=\mathbb{E}_{p_t}[\phi_{f_s}(Y)|X=x]$. \end{assumption} The regression function that minimizes the mean squared error is given by the conditional mean.
-In Assumption \ref{asmp:consist}, $g^*$ is defined to be the best predictor function for the transformed variable $z = \phi_{f_s}(y)$ in terms of the mean squared error.
-Assumption \ref{asmp:consist} states that composing the optimal $g^*$ with the model transformation function $ \psi_{f_s}$ leads to the best predictor $\mathbb{E}_{p_t}[Y|X=x]$ for the target domain.
-This assumption corresponds to the unbiased condition of \citet{du2017hypothesis}.